CoderTechWeb/DesignPattern/README.md

 - **Flexibility:** Allows adding or altering object behavior dynamically.
 - **Reusable Components:** Decorators can be reused and combined in various ways.
 - **Open/Closed Principle:** Follows the open/closed principle, allowing for extension without modifying existing code.

+# Facade Pattern

+The Facade Design Pattern is a structural pattern that provides a simplified interface to a set of interfaces in a subsystem, making it easier to use and reducing the complexity of interacting with the subsystem.
+It involves creating a unified interface that wraps multiple interfaces in a subsystem to make them more accessible.

+# Example

+Subsystems for a television and a sound system, and we'll create a HomeTheaterFacade to simplify the control of these subsystems.

+src/main/java/org/design/structural/facade/hometheater/Main.java